willasur/algorithm_exercises/algorithms.md

 ### Problem
 *LeetCode* [Add two number](https://leetcode.com/problems/add-two-numbers/)

 Read the problem [Add two numbers](https://leetcode.com/problems/add-two-numbers/).
 This was the most popular question answered at LeetCode at one time because it was previously stated to be the most popular question asked during an interview.
-It's listed at as a meduimly hard question on LeetCode.
+It's listed at as a medium difficulty on LeetCode.

-This problem was selected *not becuase it was a popular interview question* but becuase it's excellent problem to follow our test driven development best practices like breaking a problem down into parts through writing a test then refactoring.
+This problem was selected *not because it was a popular interview question* but becuase it's excellent problem to follow our test driven development best practices like breaking a problem down into parts through writing a test then refactoring.
 A list of recommended tests have been outlined below with hints.
 Instead of trying to write an answer that passes all the tests, try to write and then pass one test at a time.
-You may find the hints and code samples helpful; don't allow them to lead you astray.
+You may find the hints and code samples helpful; don't allow the hints to confuse you.

-Make sure your approach is storing your information in a new linked list and not temporarily storing long numbers in System.Int64, an Array, or `List<int>`.
+Make sure your approach is storing your information in a new linked list and not temporarily storing a set a large set of numbers in System.Int64, an Array, or `List<int>`.

 Work this problem in the provided solution *LinkedListsTraining.*  Then you may copy and paste your solution in the LeetCode site.
 ![Linked list in solution](./img/add-two-numbers-in-solution.png)